Oraclus: Search Engine Developed in Kazakhstan Uses GPT Algorithms to Answer Any Question About Web3.

 Fuelled by our frustration about the inequality that my research shed light on, that very day we took a bold step towards making the art world fairer and more inclusive by creating a community called Women Artists’ Art Week, abbreviated as WAAW.

-Catherine: WAAW launched on International Women’s Day in 2022 with an array of support from women in the arts, gallerists, and institutions.
+WAAW launched on International Women’s Day in 2022 with an array of support from women in the arts, gallerists, and institutions.
 We are dedicated to lobbying galleries to take on more female artists in the future.
 WAAW was born out of the need to champion women artists and encourage galleries to support them in having a more stable career as artists.

 Dana: Being invited to join WAAW on the significant day of its launch in 2022, especially during International Women’s Day, was truly memorable.
-Furthermore, being appointed by my dear & talented friends Annya & Catherine to be on the honorary committee and serve as a founding ambassador in Kazakhstan, Africa, and the UK is an incredible opportunity.
+Furthermore, being appointed by my dear & talented friend Annya to be on the honorary committee and serve as a founding ambassador in Kazakhstan, Africa, and the UK is an incredible opportunity.
 It allows me to represent and support the WAAW movement actively, fostering its values through transparent communication, meaningful engagements, and influential advocacy.

 This involvement aims to create international exposure, paving the way for more sustainable and creative opportunities to flourish.